Ex-Minnesota trooper gets probation for texting driver’s nude photos

 Her boyfriend called the number for the unknown phone, and the person who answered identified himself as Kuehne.
 Using a search warrant, investigators seized his phone and found three photos of the woman, according to the complaint.

-The State Patrol fired Kuehne Oct.
-2, 2020 in connection with his actions.
+The State Patrol fired Kuehne on Oct.
+2, 2020, in connection with his actions.
 Also, he is no longer licensed to serve in law enforcement, according to the Peace Officer Standards and Training Board.

 Paul Walsh • 612-673-4482